1918 Spanish flu quarantine in Portland, Oregon: Reactions

 In December 1918, Coos Bay, Oregon ran out of child-sized coffins, and corpses were held until more coffins could arrive from Portland.
 Fred Wilson, the only undertaker in Coos Bay, fell ill with influenza, from working with infected corpses.
-It was no surprise that in Portland, those who were able left for the coast, the mountains, or southern California to escape the quarantine.

 The Oregonian's "Society" column described a sense of amusement from the prevalence of flu masks.
 The column observed how the masks made it difficult for people to recognize each other, and how "they are rapidly learning the art of using their eyes to express their sentiments."
 The column even went as far as to compare wearing flu masks to "indulging in a Halloween Prank or going to a masquerade party."

 W. E. Hill, an artist drawing scenes from life for The Oregonian, comically illustrated the tension around risk of infection.
 In the illustration, a boy on a streetcar begins to cough after choking on an almond, causing panic as all other passengers clutch their handkerchiefs to their mouths.